 The Odenton Town Center is a 1600-acre mixed-use development in the heart of Odenton, Maryland governed by a County Council-approved Master Plan outlining its vision, goals, and development guidelines.
-Though in the planning stages in some shape or form for over 40 years, the plan is finally bearing fruit as a result of the tremendous growth coming to Odenton as a result of the 2005 Base Realignment and Closure expansion of Fort Meade, as well as continuing growth in the defense and technology sectors of West Anne Arundel County.
+Though in the planning stages in some shape or form for over 40 years, the plan is finally bearing fruit as a result of the tremendous growth coming to Odenton as a result of the 2005 Base Realignment and Closure expansion and other growth at Fort Meade, as well as continuing growth in the defense, technology, and medical sectors of West Anne Arundel County.

 Unlike other Town Centers in Anne Arundel County and surrounding areas, the Odenton Town Center is not a single-developer project – over 20 developers currently have projects at some stage of the development process within the Odenton Town Center.
 For an overview of the Odenton Town Center, including a virtual construction of potential development, watch our video at Odenton Town Center Video.

-Significant progress has been made in Odenton over the past year, including:
+Significant progress has been made in Odenton, including:

 For a look at some of the projects currently in the pipeline, check our Under Construction page.